Mobilizing Young People in High School, College and Beyond

 At Next Up, we work to get young people organizing in community for life.

-This collective of high school students has consistent meetings and volunteer opportunities to work on issues they care about the most.
+This collective of high school students has monthly meetings to work on issues they care about the most.
 By engaging in our organizing work, young people are getting hands on experience on making real changes within our community.
 Currently, students are working on bringing Race Forward conversations to 4 different High Schools, updating the civics education curriculum in Oregon, and making 17 year olds eligible to vote in Primary elections.

 Learn about today’s political climate, non-profits in Portland, cultural organizing, activism, and anti-racism work.
-Gain firsthand experience with organizing tactics and building people power.
 Have a community and consistent opportunities to plug into two elections!
-The Oregon primary is May 19, 2020 and the general election is November 2020.
 Engage students on your own campus to increase voter registration, voter turnout, and civic awareness.
 Network and build connections with community members, other advocacy organizations, and local leaders.

 This group meets once a month to help knock doors, call voters, engage in visibility events, organize fundraisers, and develop their own projects.
 They’ve also helped bring year-round community-centered events on topics like voter education, civic engagement, art and activism, criminal justice reform, and more.
 If you want an opportunity to learn about political organizing, voter registration, direct action, and event planning, go fill out the volunteer form to join the team.